 The parkland landscape at Wentworth and its eye-catching monuments/follies are a key focus for the Estate.

 The Needles Eye and Hoober Stand can be viewed externally at any time from public footpaths.
-The Rockingham Monument and Hoober Stand are also open on Sundays from Spring Bank.
+The Rockingham Monument and Hoober Stand are also open on Sundays and Bank Holidays throughout the summer.
 A small admission charge is made to cover operating costs.
-Please note that due to Covid restrictions the monuments remain closed until further notice.

 A 45ft high sandstone pyramid with an ornamental urn over a Gothic ogee arch straddling a former access road from Wentworth Woodhouse northwards towards Pontefract and York racecourses.
 It was built in the mid-18th Century, allegedly to win a bet after the 1st Marquis claimed he could drive a coach and horses through the eye of a needle!